Jenkins-Serrin type results for the Jang equation: Introduction and Notation

-In Section \ref{sec:jss} we employ techniques from the geometric theory of the Jang equation, in particular the capillarity regularization and the geometric blow up analysis from \cite{Schoen-Yau:1981-pmt2} and ideas from the solution of the non-variational Plateau problem for marginally outer trapped surfaces in \cite{Eichmair:2009-Plateau}, to the classical Jenkins--Serrin problem \cite{Jenkins-Serrin:1966, Jenkins-Serrin:1968} of finding necessary and sufficient conditions for a domain in a Riemannian surface to support a Scherk-type constant mean curvature graph.
-In the case of positive mean curvature, we are able to dispense with the a priori assumption that the domain admit a sub solution which is required in the foundational paper by J. Spruck \cite{Spruck:1972} (in $\R^2$) and its recent extension to domains in $\mathbb{S}^2$ and $\mathbb{H}^2$ by L. Hauswirth, H. Rosenberg, and J. Spruck \cite{Hauswirth-Rosenberg-Spruck:2009}.
+In Section \ref{sec:jss} we employ techniques from the geometric theory of the Jang equation, in particular the capillarity regularization and the geometric blow up analysis from \cite{Schoen-Yau:1981-pmt2} and ideas from the solution of the non-variational Plateau problem for marginally outer trapped surfaces in \cite{Eichmair:2009-Plateau}, to the classical Jenkins--Serrin--Spruck problem \cite{Jenkins-Serrin:1966, Jenkins-Serrin:1968, Spruck:1972} of finding necessary and sufficient conditions for a domain in a Riemannian surface to support a Scherk-type constant mean curvature graph.
+In the case of positive mean curvature, we are able to dispense with the a priori assumption that the domain admit a sub solution which is required in the foundational paper by J. Spruck \cite{Spruck:1972} (in $\R^2$) and its recent extension to domains in $\mathbb{S}^2$ and $\mathbb{H}^2$ by L. Hauswirth, H. Rosenberg, and J. Spruck \cite{Hauswirth-Rosenberg-Spruck:2009}, and to domains in Hadamard manifolds \cite{Folha-Rosenberg:2012} by A. Folha and H. Rosenberg.
 Moreover, our results are valid in arbitrary complete Riemannian surfaces.
-In particular, the existence of a Scherk-type graph is curiously reduced to a (generically) finite set of inequalities relating area and circumference of certain polygons that can be inscribed into the domain: the Jenkins-Serrin-Spruck flux conditions.
+Thus the existence of a Scherk-type constant mean curvature graph above a Riemannian surface is fully reduced to a (generically) finite set of inequalities relating area and circumference of certain polygons that can be inscribed into the domain: the Jenkins-Serrin-Spruck flux conditions.
 Our approach here does not distinguish between minimal and (positive) constant mean curvature graphs.
-In the case of minimal graphs, we recover the results by B. Nelli and H. Rosenberg \cite{Nelli-Rosenberg:2002} (in $\mathbb{H}^2$) and by A. Pinheiro \cite{Pinheiro:2009} (in arbitrary Riemannian surfaces).
+In the case of minimal graphs, we recover the results by B. Nelli and H. Rosenberg \cite{Nelli-Rosenberg:2002} (in $\mathbb{H}^2$) and by A. Pinheiro \cite{Pinheiro:2009} (in general Riemannian surfaces).
 Our methods carry over to higher dimensions.
-A detailed overview of the literature and a precise statement of our result are given in Section \ref{sec:jss}. \\
+A more detailed overview of the literature and a precise statement of our result are given in Section \ref{sec:jss}. \\